 A pioneer in Twos classes, Grace Church School offers a nurturing environment for children’s first school experience without parents.
-The children are divided into four classes: Morning Young Twos and Morning Old Twos, and two Afternoon Twos classes.
+The children are divided into four classes: Morning Young Twos and Morning Old Twos, and Afternoon Young Twos and Afternoon Old Twos.
 In a carefully planned step-by-step process, the Twos begin to trust their teachers and socialize with peers while gently separating from their parents.
 In the classroom, the children are encouraged to explore their own particular interests at their own pace.
 They are busy with art projects, building, pretend play, circle-time, stories, singing and music-making, movement, and outdoor or gym play.
 Cooperative play skills, self-confidence and independence evolve naturally as the school year progresses.
 Children become active members of the classroom, creating bonds of trust and joy in learning.

 There are four classes for this age group: Morning Young Threes, Morning Old Threes and two Afternoon Threes classes.
 At this age, a child’s emerging language and socialization skills lead to a greater understanding of being an individual within a group.
 Play areas in the classroom encourage cooperative learning and sharing.
 Threes do art and science projects, and are busily engaged in block building and dramatic play.
 They sing with our music specialist and spend part of each class on the roof playground, the gym or in the school garden.
 They are active participants in exploring the School library.